What is a document management system?

 - To delete items

-The administrator can manage the access rights of collaborators to the tool and documents: read-only, modify, share, no access.
+The administrator can manage the access rights of users and documents: read-only, modify, share, no access.

-What are the main features of EDM software?
+What are the main features of document management systems?

 Digitization of documents